Exact fluctuating hydrodynamics of active lattice gases -- Typical fluctuations: The model and its known hydrodynamics

 \section{The model and its known hydrodynamics}

-Following~\cite{kourbane-houssene_exact_2018}, we consider a one-dimensional lattice model constituted of $L$ sites where each site $i$ can either be occupied by a~$+$~particle ($\sigma_i^+ = 1$ and $\sigma_i^- = 0$), a~$-$~particle ($\sigma_i^+ = 0$ and $\sigma_i^- = 1$), or be empty ($\sigma_i^+ = 0$ and $\sigma_i^- = 0$).
-The dynamics of the model is defined through (see Fig.~\ref{schem}): \begin{enumerate}[label=(\roman*)] \item A pair of neighboring sites exchange their state with rate $D$. \item A $+$ ($-$) particle jumps to the right (left) neighboring site with rate $\lambda/L$, provided the target site is empty. \item A $+$ ($-$) particle tumbles into a $-$ ($+$) particle with rate $\gamma/L^2$. \end{enumerate} The scaling of the rates with $L$ ensures that, in the hydrodynamic limit ($L\gg 1$), all processes occur on diffusive time scales.
-Indeed, the time it takes for particles to traverse a macroscopic system of size $L$ either via diffusive motion, or on account of self-propulsion, scales as $L^2$ which is also the time scale for tumbling events. .
+Following~\cite{kourbane-houssene_exact_2018}, we consider a one-dimensional lattice model constituted of $L$ sites and $N$ particles with a mean density $\rho_0 \equiv N/L$.
+Each site $i$ can either be occupied by a~$+$~particle ($\sigma_i^+ = 1$ and $\sigma_i^- = 0$), a~$-$~particle ($\sigma_i^+ = 0$ and $\sigma_i^- = 1$), or be empty ($\sigma_i^+ = 0$ and $\sigma_i^- = 0$).
+The dynamics of the model is defined through the following independent processes (see Fig.~\ref{schem}): \begin{enumerate}[label=(\roman*)] \item Diffusion: A pair of neighboring sites exchange their state with a rate $D$. \item Drift: A $+$ ($-$) particle jumps to the right (left) neighboring site with a rate $\lambda/L$, provided the target site is empty. \item Tumbling: A $+$ ($-$) particle tumbles into a $-$ ($+$) particle with a rate $\gamma/L^2$. \end{enumerate} The scaling of the rates with $L$ ensures that, in the hydrodynamic limit ($L\gg 1$), all processes occur on diffusive time scales.
+Indeed, the time it takes for particles to traverse a macroscopic system of size $L$ either via diffusive motion, or on account of self-propulsion, scales as $L^2$ which is also the time scale for tumbling events.

 Using the diffusive scaling $t\rightarrow t/L^2$ and $x=i/L$~\cite{kourbane-houssene_exact_2018}, so that $0\leq x \leq 1$, it is natural to define the coarse-grained fields $\rho_+ (x,t)$ and $\rho_- (x, t)$ in the large $L$ limit through